YanellaFT/HackWithTheBeat/README.md

 This project was made during the Hack With the Beat Hack Club Event.

 I wanted to do something that incorporate music.
 Playing an online piano seemed liked an easy way to implement this.
 After being able to add the piano, I wanted to make it more unique, so I added the space theme with rockets and stars.
-I struggled with getting the images to resize without being cut, but I learned the resize function to solve this.
+I really struggled to implement the record button feature.
+But I researched a lot and am proud to have finally gotten it!